ktorio/ktor-documentation/topics/client-bearer-auth.md

 Let's take a look at how to use bearer authentication to access Google APIs, which use the [OAuth 2.0 protocol](https://developers.google.com/identity/protocols/oauth2) for authentication and authorization.
 We'll investigate the [client-auth-oauth-google](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/client-auth-oauth-google) console application that gets Google's profile information.

 ### Obtain client credentials {id="google-client-credentials"}
-As the first step, we need to obtain client credentials required for accessing Google APIs:
+To access Google APIs, you first need OAuth client credentials:
-1. Create a Google account.
+1. Create or sign in to a Google account.
-2. Open the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) and create the `OAuth client ID` credentials with the `Android` application type.
-This client ID will be used to obtain an [authorization grant](#step1).
+2. Open the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) and create an `OAuth client ID` with the `Android` application type.
+This client
+ID will be used to obtain an [authorization grant](#step1).

 ### OAuth authorization flow {id="oauth-flow"}

-The OAuth authorization flow for our application looks as follows:
+The OAuth authorization flow looks as follows:

 ```Console
 (1)  --> [[[Authorization request|#step1]]]                Resource owner